-A path from the Lake Fryxell Camp Facilities Zone is located between the lake shore and the weir on Canada Stream (Map B).
-Another path exists between the designated camp site and the Canada Glacier edge, crossing a moist area of plant growth, but is not indicated on the map.
-An access route is also located between the Lake Hoare Camp Facilities Zone and the Lake Fryxell Camp Facilities Zone running just above the northern boundary (Maps A and B).
+A path from the Lake Fryxell Camp Facilities Zone is located between the lake shore and the weir on Canada Stream (Maps 2, 3).
+Another path exists between the designated helicopter landing site and the Canada Glacier edge, crossing a moist area of plant growth, but is not indicated on the map.
+An access route is also located between the Lake Hoare Camp Facilities Zone and the Lake Fryxell Camp Facilities Zone running just above the northern boundary (Maps 1, 2 and 3).

-6(ii) Special zones within the Area None.
+6(ii) Special zones within the Area

+None.